Vivacom: Mobile service

-VIVACOM has received the award for the fastest mobile network in Europe for the Q1-Q2 2020 period according to results from tests taken with Speedtest® by Ookla® for Q1-Q2 2020.

 Fixed-line services

 Vivacom is the incumbent in the fixed voice market with 81% revenue share as at June 30, 2019.
 As of December 31, 2019 Vivacom is the largest fixed broadband operator with 27% subscriber market share.
 As of the end of 2019, Vivacom is positioned as the third largest pay-TV provider and the largest IPTV operator.

 Television services

 On 1 March 2012 the TV channel of the company Vivacom Arena was launched.
 It is broadcast as a paid package in the operator's satellite and IPTV network.
 It broadcasts films, and in the first year of its broadcast, it also broadcast live tennis tournaments from the ATP World Tour 250 series.